-Tourists' perceptions of ethnic tourism in Lugu Lake, Yunnan, China.'
-Secondly, by Day et (2015:53-67) entitled 'Perceptions of Authenticity At A Heritage Destination: An Examination Of Visitor Perceptions of Authenticity At South Luogu Alley, Beijing.'
-The theory of commodification, used to analyze the patterns of cultural heritage of traditional megalithic village-Bena The authenticity theory, used to analyze the perception's of international and domestic.
+The previous studies which used as references is the study by Yang (2012:59-81) entitled 'Tourists' perceptions of ethnic tourism in Lugu Lake, Yunnan, China.'
+Secondly, by Day et al (2015:53-67) entitled 'Perceptions of Authenticity At A Heritage Destination: An Examination Of Visitor Perceptions of Authenticity At South Luogu Alley, Beijing.'
+The theory of commodification is used to analyze the patterns of cultural heritage of traditional megalithic village-Bena.
+The authenticity theory is used to analyze the tourist's perception.

-2.1 Commodification
+1.1 Commodification

-Commodification is termed as a touristic or commercialization which can be interpreted as a process associated with the symptoms of capitalism to expand the market, increase the maxing profit by making products or services that are liked by consumers (Picard, 2006).
+Commodification is termed as a touristic or commercialization which can be interpreted as a process associated with the symptoms of capitalism to expand the market, increase the maximum profit by making products or services that are liked by consumers (Picard, 2006).
 It is the process of various things and activities that are evaluated for the exchange of values in trade contexts such as goods or services.
 The development of exchanges such as the exchange of goods or activities is expressed as market prices (Cohen, 1988).
 The economic value generated through the commodification process is generally considered positive if it is in accordance with traditional, artistic aspects with modern production features as long as it is maintained at an adequate level and can contribute to the development of a community identity that helps to preserve the culture in order to survive (Proschel, 2012).
-The patterns of commodification involves production, distribution and consumption processes (Fairclough, 1995; Pitana, 2006; Pieekaew dan Srisontisuk, 2014).
+The patterns of commodification involves production, distribution and consumption processes (Fairclough, 1995; Pitana, 2006; Meekaew and Srisontisuk, 2014).
 This reproduction of local cultural as tourist consumption is an effort to improve the quality of life of indigenous people (Ardika, 2007).